input-output-hk/cardano-entropy/README.md

 Options:

 * `--workspace`: Where temporary files will go.
 This can be set to your temporary directory.
 * `--end-date-time`: The date that marks the end of the window for which we want to filter the data.
+The format is `YYYY-MM-DDThh:mm:ss`
 * `--hours`: The length window in hours for which we want to filter the data.